-Columbia County man sentenced to federal prison for possession of child sexual exploitation material
+Columbia County man sentenced to federal prison for distributing sexually explicit images of children

 AUGUSTA, GA: A Columbia County man has been sentenced to nearly eight years in prison after pleading guilty to possession of child pornography.